 YouTube is an interesting case.
 Video is not cheap to host, especially compared to a website.
 And there is no GitHub pages for Video (yet).
 So there is structural pressure to upload to a service (this centralizes video on a few sites).
 The additional pressures to actually make a living of content creation, further centralizes video on the one or two services that have that yield the most revenue, for short form video this is YouTube.
 I don’t know how to change this.
 There are some alternatives (PeerTube, FloatPlane etc.) but for now YouTube is the home of video on the internet, and as much as I want to make decisions for myself, I’d much rather watch the guys at Mahalo My Dude or Squidge Rugby.
 So I resort to trying to use the subscriptions tab when I remember to still maintain as much control over what I’m seeing as possible.
-But by default you are given an algorithmic feed and so there is cognitive load associated with switching over.
+But by default you are given an recommendation feed and so there is cognitive load associated with switching over (you can intentionally make the recommendation feed less helpful to aid in this cognative load by telling Youtube to not track history and set your reigon to some where else).
 But people may not know or may have forgotten that there is actually RSS support for youtube channels, so you may be able to bypass the YouTube recommendation engine that way.

 How to subscribe to YouTube Channels over RSS